International Coffee Day: Some Coffee Lovers Pick DIY Over Cafes

 For many, the homebrewing is about the ability to control the brewing process from start to finish—choosing the beans, determining the grind size, experimenting with water temperature, and selecting the brew method that best suits their mood or the type of coffee they’re brewing.

-By purchasing green coffee beans, they gain complete control over the roast profile, experimenting with different roasting times and temperatures to create a cup that highlights the beans' unique flavors.
+By purchasing green coffee beans, they gain complete control over the roast profile, experimenting with different roasting times and temperatures to create a cup that highlights the beans' unique flavours.
 Roasting beans at home adds another layer of personalisation to the coffee-making process and allows enthusiasts to explore a wide range of coffee varieties.

 The Cost Factor